 - Website has sample results and items they test for

-- Can get expedited results (for an added fee)
+- Can get expedited results in 3 days (for an added fee)

 - Recommended for dogs over 6 months of age